Man in his 20s killed in west-end Toronto shooting, police say | CBC News

 Man in his 20s killed in west-end Toronto shooting, police say

-A man in his 20s was killed in an early morning shooting Tuesday in the area of Landsdowne Avenue and Bloor Street.
+A man in his 20s was killed in an early morning shooting Tuesday in the area of Lansdowne Avenue and Bloor Street.

 A man in his 20s was killed in an early morning shooting Tuesday in Toronto's west end, police say.

-Officers initially responded around 1:30 a.m. to the shooting in the area of Landsdowne Avenue and Bloor Street.
+Officers initially responded around 1:30 a.m. to the shooting in the area of Lansdowne Avenue and Bloor Street.

 The man was taken to a local trauma centre, where he died a short time later, police said in a series of posts on X, formerly called Twitter.